integrity-nexus-kai/Quantum_Integrity_Core/topology/README.md

 ---

+# Position within Physics

+The Topological Foundations Program does not begin with gravity.

+Instead, it investigates the structural requirements necessary for the emergence of persistent physical organization.

+Within this perspective, geometry, curvature, horizons, and gravitational dynamics are treated as emergent consequences of deeper organizational principles.

+Where General Relativity studies the dynamics of an existing geometric space-time, the Topological Foundations Program investigates the conditions under which geometric structure may emerge in the first place.

+The objective is therefore not to replace General Relativity, but to explore a deeper organizational layer that may underlie geometric and gravitational descriptions.

 ## Strategic Goal

 To determine whether the observed organization of space-time can be derived from structural admissibility principles rather than postulated geometrically.